FishlandicFishy/lexicring/dict/genalphid.md

 # Genalphid

 <b>Genalphid</b> is a term I have coined to refer to <b>people within Generation Alpha</b>.
-Below is a list of currently undeciphered terms of the Genalphid language, not to be confused with "Genalphid English", the Genalphid dialect of English.
+Below is a list of terms of the Genalphid language, not to be confused with "Genalphid English", the Genalphid dialect of English.

   <ul>
     <li>*a˨a˧</li>